 - Pack the herbs, garlic, and cherry tomatoes tightly into your jars and cover with brine, leaving about 1 inch of headspace.
 The brine should cover the vegetables at all times or else they will start to develop mold and your fermentation may be ruined.

-- Secure the mason jar lid to the mason jar (but not too tightly in order to let some of the fermentation gasses escape) and set in a location at room temperature, out of direct sunlight
+- Secure the mason jar lid to the mason jar (but not too tightly in order to let some of the fermentation gasses escape) and set it in a location at room temperature, out of direct sunlight.

 - Let the fermentation begin.
 It is ready in 5-7 days.
 For extra sour flavor, you can leave it on the countertop longer.